 We’re thinking about going to Colombia (again), Panama, Costa Rica, and Mexico.

-After my travel in South America, this is my second mini-retirement.
+After my travel to South America, this is my second mini-retirement.
 I’m happy that I am able to get the option to travel again!

 If you’re flying a lot, I found a very good organization to help to compensate for the CO2 of your flight: GreenSeat.
 It’s a Dutch company that’s running carbon-neutral projects.
 Go Earth!